 - Videos and transcripts of interviews with workers at the foreign factories showing proof that the worker is not working under duress, such as proof of no handcuffs, consent to labor, and acceptable living conditions.

-- Maintain and monitor a company-wide Forced Labor Compliance Manual: Maintain forced labor procedures for detainments and other CBP actions pursuant to WROs, including proof of admissibility statements and certificates of origin.
-Adopt or amend written compliance manuals, procedures, and other action-oriented written guidance, which should include a high-level statement of policy from senior management demonstrating the company’s commitment to not using forced labor it its supply chain.
-This includes hiring a trade compliance manager or expert team and providing training for employees and subcontractors regarding forced labor compliance.
-These forced labor procedures operate effectively as a portion or section of the company’s greater trade compliance manual.
+Forced Labor Due Diligence includes maintaining a company-wide Forced Labor Compliance Manual and conducting periodic supply chain audits for forced labor.
+According to the CBP guidance, importers must be conducting periodic audits with an eye for imports of goods made using forced labor.
+Importers should maintain forced labor procedures for detainments and other CBP actions pursuant to WROs, including proof of admissibility statements and certificates of origin.
+This should include a high-level statement of policy from senior management demonstrating the company’s commitment to not using forced labor in its supply chain and training for employees and subcontractors regarding forced labor compliance.

-- Obtain a Customs Ruling in Advance: CBP has advised importers that they should consider obtaining an advanced ruling to determine if a product or supply chain is using forced labor or not under 19 CFR Part 177.
+Forced Labor Due Diligence can mean obtaining an advanced ruling from CBP as to whether a particular supply chain is using forced labor or not.
+CBP has advised importers that they should consider obtaining an advanced ruling to determine if a product or supply chain is using forced labor or not under 19 CFR Part 177.
 These agency rulings carry the force of law and may be applied to subsequent importations that are substantially similar to the specific facts as outlined in the ruling.
-To obtain a ruling, an importer must submit a request describing the product and supply chain in detail to the CBP Office of Trade, Regulations and Rulings Directorate, Cargo Security, Carriers and Restricted Merchandise branch for a Headquarters ruling.